emredogan/jenkins-config/README.md

 - Build has the following tasks.
   - Run unit tests
-  - Sign and create an release apk
+  - Sign and create an release apk (Keystore files and values are safely stored on Jenkins)
   - Upload it as an artifact to Jenkins

 - If build is successful: